wp-plugins/wp-spamshield/readme.txt

 Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
 Well, finally there is an anti-spam plugin for WordPress that provides an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamShield eliminates automated blog comment spam from bots, including trackback and pingback spam.**

 = Documentation / Tech Support =
-For more information, full documentation, and tech support:

 * Documentation: [Plugin Homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/)
 * Tech Support: [WP-SpamShield Support](http://www.redsandmarketing.com/plugins/wp-spamshield/support/)